Course Attendance Policy & Guidelines for Absences

-Illness: In some courses, professors may require that they be officially notified for unplanned illness-related absences, when these absences occur during class sessions that involve specific course requirements, e.g., laboratories, presentations, performances, or exams.
+Students who are temporarily unable to attend class due to illness, including those recovering from COVID-19, are expected to work with their professors to determine how best to meet their academic commitments.
+In some courses, professors may require that they be officially notified for unplanned illness-related absences, when these absences occur during class sessions that involve specific course requirements, e.g., laboratories, presentations, performances, or exams.
 Such a requirement should be stated on the course syllabus.
 If a student is absent from these classes because of illness and the professor requires notification, then students may seek that notice from Health Services or Counseling and Psychological Services.
 The student, in consultation with the professor, is responsible for addressing missed work.

 Debate: Because participation in a debate tournament is not determined until close to the time of the tournament, it is not possible to provide faculty with a schedule of which debaters will be participating in which tournaments at the start of the semester.
 At least 24 hours prior to scheduled debate tournaments that require student debaters to leave campus while classes are scheduled, the faculty will be informed of any of their students participating in the tournament, where and when the tournament is being held, and when the students must depart and return to campus.

 Students who are uncertain about whether they will earn a place on a varsity or debate team should also be proactive about discussing possible absences related to athletic or debate competition.